Autumn Leaves / 紅葉

 Shizuoka

-Hokoji Temple, founded in 1371, is a representative Zen temple in the Tokai region.
-The vast grounds include the Daihondo (main hall), Hansobo Shinden (temple where the guardian god of Hokoji is enshrined), Kaisando (temple hall commemorating its founder), and the three-story pagoda, (sought to protect supplicants from bankruptcy as it did its creator).
-During the fall foliage season, the area is illuminated at night, and the harmony between the red turtleback bridge and the autumn leaves is fantastically beautiful.
+Founded in 1371, Hokoji Temple is a representative Zen temple in the Tokai region.
+The vast precincts have the Hondo [main hall], Hansobo temple (where the guardian god of Okuyama Hokoji is enshrined), Kaisando (temple hall commemorating the founder), and the three-story pagoda (sought to protect supplicants from bankruptcy as the creator).
+During the autumn foliage season, the area is illuminated at night, and the harmony between the red turtleback bridge and the autumn leaves is another spectacular site.

 Click here for more on Hamamatsu City.

-The Atami Baien Plum Garden, opened in 1886, is known for its early-blooming plum trees, but the park is also home to Japanese maple, kaede maple, and ginkgo trees, which are said to be the last to change color.
-The Atami Baien Plum Garden is unique in that you can enjoy both plum blossoms and autumn leaves at the same time, as the early plum blossoms are in full bloom in November.
-During the fall foliage season, a maple tree festival is held and the area is illuminated.
+Opened in 1886, the Atami Baien [Plum Garden], is known for the early-blooming plum trees, and the trees that are the last to change color are, the Japanese maple, kaede [maple], and ginkgo trees.
+The Atami Baien [Plum Garden] is unique to enjoy both plum blossoms and autumn leaves at the same time, as the early plum blossoms are in full bloom in November.
+During the autumn foliage season, a maple tree festival is held, and the area is illuminated.

 Click here for more on Atami City.